-This Budget Spreadsheet is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+This budget spreadsheet is part of a financial planning series called How to Make a Budget.

 I’ve been thinking a lot about budget spreadsheets.
 I don’t stay awake at night dreaming of Excel cells and mathematical equations — because that’s weird — but back in my days of student debt I did lose sleep over accounting for my missing money.
 What a nightmare!